 Many people choose to let properties or rooms in their homes via Airbnb, and as some of these people are new to earning extra income this way, there is a risk that they may not realise they should declare this income for tax purposes.

-Airbnb has confirmed in recent news reports it will be providing information for 2017/18 and 2018/19 to HMRC identifying people letting out property and their rental income receipts.
-Those letting properties via Airbnb should review their position now.
+Airbnb has confirmed in recent news reports that it will be providing information for 2017/18 and 2018/19 to HMRC identifying people letting out property and their rental income receipts.
+Those letting properties via Airbnb should review their tax position now.

-Many renters will have little to worry about as either:
+Many renters will have little to worry about, as either:

 - they have declared their rental income;

 - they were below the annual £1,000 per person property income allowance; and

 - they were letting rooms within their own home and the income was below the annual £7,500 per person limit, qualifying for the rent a room relief scheme.